rust-lang/rust/doc/tutorial.md

 found to match, whether the arm is taken or not.
 The variables bound by the pattern are available in this guard expression.

-## Destructuring let
+## Let

-To a limited extent, it is possible to use destructuring patterns when declaring a variable with `let`.
+You've already seen simple `let` bindings. `let` is also a little fancier: it is possible to use destructuring patterns in it.
 For example, you can say this to extract the fields from a tuple:

 ~~~~
 # fn get_tuple_of_two_ints() -> (int, int) { (1, 1) }